 No student shall be required to pay a fee, deposit, or other charge for his/her participation in an educational activity which constitutes an integral fundamental part of the district's educational program, including curricular and extracurricular activities unless specifically authorized by law and the Board of Trustees.
-(Education Code 49010, 49011; 5 CCR 350) In addition to other authorized fees, the Board has authorized fees and/or charges for lost or damaged books and/or library material and school meals.
+(Education Code 49010, 49011; 5 CCR 350), In addition to other authorized fees, the Board has authorized fees and/or charges for lost or damaged books and/or library material and school meals.

 At the conclusion of each school year, all unpaid fees for lost or damaged books and/or library material are reported to the library.
-All negative balances on student meal accounts are reported to the Bookkeeper's Office.
+All other fees and debts including negative balances on student meal accounts are reported to the Bookkeeper's Office.
 Students then receive a bill for these fees with the registration packets.
 Students must clear these fees prior to the beginning of the school year.

-Any student who owes fees and does not clear their fees prior to the beginning of the year will not be permitted to participate in, or attend any extra or co-curricular activities, purchase a yearbook and receive an off-campus lunch pass until such fees are paid.
-Furthermore, students will not be allowed to participate in any sport, pep squad, drill team, dance/prom activities, etc., until all fines are cleared.
+Any student who owes fees and does not clear their fees prior to the beginning of the year will not bepermitted to participate in, or attend any extra or co-curricular activities, purchase a yearbook and receive an off-campus lunch pass until such fees are paid.
+Furthermore, students will not be allowed Formatted: Justified, Indent: Left: -0.04", Right: 0.03"

+Formatted: Heading 4, Right: 0.03", Space Before: 0 pt, Line spacing: single to participate in any sport, pep squad, drill team, dance/prom activities, etc., until all fines are cleared.
 Students must also have a current ASB card.